youhgo/WFAPP/readme.md

 Therefore, it is **ABSOLUTLY NOT** recommended to expose the API or Web UI to the internet.

 ### Working on :
-- ELK Connector's results are OK, need to test to send data directly from wapp worker to ELK.
+- Configure credential + address to send data directly from wapp worker to ELK + Splunk
-- Same with Splunk
+- improving ORC config
-- Do a module for Linux UAC
+- Translating + comment everything

 ## 🧐 What is WAPP?